thaliaarchi/tty37-docs/unsorted/general71.md

 - Interfacing which conforms with EIA Standard RS-232-B.
 - Sends and receives at the speed of 150 wpm (15 characters a second) with a 10-unit code transmission pattern.
-- Generates all 128 ASCII characters with even parity.
-- Receives all 128 ASCII characters - prints 94 graphics including upper and
-  lower case alphabet.
 - Seventy-two characters on a line (10 per inch).
 Craftsman adjustable for shorter or longer lengths up to 80 characters.
 - End of printed line indication (lamp) which is craftsman adjustable.